Collection is a functional utility library for PHP greater than 7.4, including 8.0.

 For example, imagine your application needs to process a multi-gigabyte log file while taking advantage of this library’s methods to parse the logs.
 Instead of reading the entire file into memory at once, this library may be used to keep only a small part of the file in memory at a given time.

 Also, unlike regular PHP arrays where keys must be either of type int or string, this collection library lets you use any kind of type for keys: integer, string, objects, arrays, … anything!
 This library could be a valid replacement for SplObjectStorage but with much more features.
 This way of working opens up new perspectives and another way of handling data, in a more functional way.

 And last but not least, collection keys are preserved throughout most operations; while it might lead to some confusion at first, please carefully read this example for the full explanation and benefits.

 This library has been inspired by:

 iterator.
-It allows users to use those operations individually, at their own will to build up something custom.
+It allows users to use those operations individually, at their own will, to build up something custom.
 Currently, more than 80 operations are available in this library.
-This library is basically an example of what you can do with all those small bricks, but nothing prevent users to use an operation on its own as well.
+This library is an example of what you can do with all those small bricks, but nothing prevents users from using an operation on its own as well.

 It takes function first, data-last: In the following example, multiple operations are created.
 The data to be operated on is generally supplied at last.